 Embarrassment is just a 13-letter-word

-This is especially true as your toddler starts to explore and learn more about his body.
+This is especially true as your toddler starts to explore and learn more about their body.
 It’s natural for toddlers to want to be naked, to ask questions about their body, or to touch themselves in ways that surprise you.
 But just knowing that isn’t necessarily reassuring when you have to lure your nude toddler out of the neighbor’s garden, or field questions about sex at a family function.

-It doesn’t matter if you just told him not to touch that thing; your toddler needs to hear that direction again, and again, and again.
+It doesn’t matter if you just told them not to touch that thing; your toddler needs to hear that direction again, and again, and again.
 Toddlers can’t be expected to remember things their parents said for the rest of the day.
 While your toddler is this age, repetition is your friend.

 They need different instruction (and diversion)